 As associate dean, Executive Programs, for Owen from 2004 to 2011, Fassinger launched the master of management in health care, increased the class size of the EMBA Program, helped improve student satisfaction with the program, and grew revenues for non-degree programming.

-A long-time contributor to EMBAC, Fassinger was elected to its Board of Trustees in 2016 and helps in shaping EMBAC’s research initiatives.
+A longtime contributor to EMBAC, Fassinger was elected to its Board of Trustees in 2016.
+Sadly, Fassinger passed away in 2018.

 “Tami was an amazing servant-leader to the EMBAC community,” says Michael Desiderio, EMBAC executive director.